 Networking – By staying in touch with the best manufacturing companies, designers are provided with the best possible input from leading experts in materials.
 Cultivating those relationships and relationships with other business leaders is crucial for long-term success.

-For a more in-depth explanation, check this article https://www.studiored.com/connected-hardware-design/
+For a more in-depth explanation about some of the challenges of product design, check this article https://www.studiored.com/connected-hardware-design/

 About the Author: